raphslalom/ds-vm/slalomdsvm/readme.md

 cd ~/repositories/ds-vm/slalomds
 ```

-To resume /suspend the VM:
+To resume /suspend the VM (use this when you are done using the VM):

 ```bash
 vagrant resume